-If there are no free completion queue entries in a Completion Queue, then the controller shall not post status to that Completion Queue until completion queue entries become available.
-In this case, the controller may stop processing additional Submission Queue entries associated with the affected Completion Queue until completion queue entries become available.
+If there are no free slots in a Completion Queue, then the controller shall not post status to that Completion Queue until slots become available.
+In this case, the controller may stop processing additional Submission Queue entries associated with the affected Completion Queue until slots become available.
 The controller shall continue processing for other queues.